scottonanski/GIMP-theme/README.md

 Given how wonky FOSS can be, it might not work for you for whatever reason, but it will make a  great starting point if you want GIMP to look 100x better.

+I've included a *.zip file for you Windows peepz.

 Enjoy!

 Scott - Robot Nerd from Outerspace.